PatriciaRanakoski/PatriciaRanakoski/README.md

  -->
 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my Portfolio
+- 🔭 I’m currently working on my a React Project
 - 👩‍💻 I’m currently learning React...
 - 👯 I’m looking to collaborate on Open Source Projects
 - 🤔 I’m looking for help with ...